arussoproductions/Recorderjs/README.md

+This fork adds 24 bit export capability

 # Recorder.js

 ## A plugin for recording/exporting the output of Web Audio API nodes

-**Note:** This is my fork which so far only adds 24 bit export, I may continue to add functionality as needed.

 My sincerest apologies to the open source community for allowing this project to stagnate.
 I hope it was useful for some of you as a jumping-off point.